fiuxxed/fiuxxed-autotyper/README.md

 1. **Wait until you see any recently changed major files in the github**
 2. **If you do, delete the old zip and **ALSO** it's unzipped counterpart.** (or keep the old one idgaf) 3.**And then just follow step 3-5 from the Installation Process.** No you do not have to run the install.bat again UNLESS you deleted python or something.

-# IMPORTANT ❗

-⚠️ This project is in beta — bugs are expected.
-If you find one, please report it in the Issues tab.

-🔄 This app is actively updated — always check for the latest release before using again.
-There is some cool stuff being added so be in check !

-🔓 Fully open source, small project, but if you find it useful, share it.
-Just don't skid it and call it yours (Yes im talking to you Epstein.)

 # Changelog: